Higher Trophic Predatory Fish Research

 Occupying a higher position in the food web, the predatory roles of these fish are essential for maintaining biodiversity amongst communities of organisms lower down the web, allowing co-existence of competing organisms.
 Predation is also key to ensure that no single species dominates the reef by outcompeting other species, which would have significant knock-on effects to overall biodiversity and ecosystem resilience.

+During COVID 19, Koh Tao saw a rapid and significant decline in the volume and frequency of divers visiting offshore isolated pinnacles – the first time anything of this nature had occurred since dive tourism began to thrive, more than 20 years ago.
 Global Reef has combined data collected pre-, during-, and post pandemic, which has provided a unique insight into the relative impact that various different resource users and stakeholders may have on isolated pinnacles and higher trophic predatory fish.
-Findings from such a rare and unique research opportunity may be of significant importance when making policy changes in relation to resources users.
+Findings from such a rare and unique research opportunity may be of significant importance when making policy changes in relation to resource users

 Artificial Reef & Wreck Research

-Global Reef is working to identify the relative importance and impact of artificial reefs located close to natural reefs, as well as modelling what makes them successful.
-This research could be of significant value in the design and development of future artificial reefs that aim to provide habitats or refuge sites to threatened marine organisms.
+Having already established the potential for artificial reef environments as effective fisheries management tools (as published by Baillie et al., 2024), Global Reef is working to identify the relative importance and impact of artificial reef structures that are deployed in the region, as well as investigating what makes them successful.
+This research could be of significant value in the design and development of future

 Crown of Thorns Population Studies